MorrisMA/RTFIFO/README.md

 or it may allow an existing product to include additional features prior to or after shipment.

 As a final comment.
-Given the dual port nature of most FPGA block RAMs, or the ease with which a dual-port capability can be incorporated into distributed, LUT-based RAM, it is possible to incorporate some form of writable control store in virtually any microprogrammed state machine implementation.
+Given the dual-port nature of most FPGA block RAMs, or the ease with which a dual-port capability can be incorporated into distributed, LUT-based RAM, it is possible to incorporate some form of writable control store in virtually any microprogrammed state machine implementation.
 With some